 Wicks like these hit the stops of traders causing a cascading effect much like what happened when non-stop liquidations caused Bitcoin price to collapse last week.
 Price action like this has become synonymous with BitMEX.

 Has a Liquidity Crisis Dethroned the King of Crypto Trading?

 According to data, the lack of confidence in BitMEX corresponds with an extreme drop in the platform’s open interest (pictured above), suggesting that either traders have left the cryptocurrency market, of have found homes elsewhere outside of BitMEX.

 The platform has long dominated the Bitcoin trading volume across the cryptocurrency industry, by offering long and short positions and up to 100x leverage on crypto trading.
 But with continued issues plaguing the platform and an investigation from the CFTC, traders may have finally had enough.

 Related Reading | Cryptocurrency Exchange Order Books Are a Ghost Town, Data Shows

-And with the likes of Binance and even Coinbase recently adding margin, and the rapid growth and proliferation of high-leverage competitor margin trading platforms like PrimeXBT, FTX and more, BitMEX must clean up its act for risk losing its leadership position.
+And with the likes of Binance and even Coinbase recently adding margin, and the rapid growth and proliferation of high-leverage competitor margin trading platforms, BitMEX must clean up its act for risk losing its leadership position.
 Although, it may already be too late for that, given the drop in open interest.

 Featured image from Shutterstock